microsoft/P.808/README.md

 # P.808 Toolkit
-The P.808 Toolkit is a software package that enables users to run speech quality assessment test in Amazon Mechanical Turk (AMT) crowdsourcing platform, according to the ITU-T Recommendation P.808.
+The P.808 Toolkit is a software package that enables users to run subjective speech quality assessment test in Amazon Mechanical Turk (AMT) crowdsourcing platform, according to the ITU-T Recommendation P.808.

 For more information about the ITU-T Rec.
 P.808 please read: